Drug Possession Lawyer | HS 11350 & HS 11377

 If you have seen a crime thriller or courtroom drama, you may already know your right to remain silent.
 However, you may not know that if you were not read these rights, any evidence gathered by the police may not be used against you.
 Talk to your attorney about anything you said following the Miranda violation and what could be admissible in court.

 Sometimes, you may have been falsely reported as having drugs on your person.
-This may come from someone who wanted to damage your reputation, or they may have simply been mistaken.
-Talk to your attorney if you believe that you have been falsely accused of possessing a controlled substance.
+This could stem from someone who wanted to damage your reputation, or they may have simply been mistaken.
+If you believe that you have been falsely accused of possessing a controlled substance, it’s crucial to speak to your San Diego drug possession lawyer.

 That means that, just because the drugs were near you, does not mean you were engaged in criminal activity.